Tumpat railway station

-In 2018, Tumpat station begins to upgrade project and build the depot.
-Tumpat train station will also be upgraded to accommodate an estimated passenger capacity of 1,500 people per day.
-The upgrade work of the railway station will involve the construction of a new building, an existing platform level, a full roof and a footbridge.
-The depot will be built with an area of 4.7 hectares to accommodate 13 units artificiality rail Diesel Multiple Units (DMU).
+In 2018, station upgrading works as well as a project to build a depot began.
+The station was upgraded to accommodate an estimated passenger capacity of 1,500 people per day.
+The upgrade works of the station involved the construction of a new station building, upgrading the existing platform level, and construction of a full roof and a footbridge.
+The depot will be built with an area of 4.7 hectares to accommodate 13 units of the new KTM Class 61 diesel multiple units (DMU).